VirtualPlantLab/PlantSimEngine.jl/docs/src/design.md

 A process in this package defines a biological or physical phenomena.
 Think of any process happening in a system, such as light interception, photosynthesis, water, carbon and energy fluxes, growth, yield or even electricity produced by solar panels.

-A process is "declared", meaning we just define a process using the [`@gen_process_methods`](@ref), and then we implement models for its simulation.
+A process is "declared", meaning we just define a process using [`@gen_process_methods`](@ref), and then we implement models for its simulation.
 Declaring a process automatically generates three functions, for example `energy_balance` from `PlantBiophysics.jl` has:

 - `energy_balance`: the generic function that makes a copy of the `modelList` and returns directly the status (not very efficient but easy to use)
 - `energy_balance!`: the faster, mutating, generic function.
 Here the user need to extract the outputs from the status after the simulation (note the `!` at the end of the name)
-- `energy_balance!_`: the internal implementation with a method for each model.
-PlantBiophysics then uses multiple dispatch to choose the right method based on the model type.
-This is the function we need to extend when implementing a new model for the process
+- `energy_balance!_`: the basic implementation with a method for each model.
+PlantSimEngine uses multiple dispatch to choose the right method based on the model type.
+This is the function we need to extend when implementing a new model for the process.

 ### Models

-A process is simulated using a particular implementation of a model.
+A process is simulated using a particular implementation, or **a model**.
 Each model is implemented using a structure that lists the parameters of the model.
 For example, PlantBiophysics provides the [`Beer`](https://vezy.github.io/PlantBiophysics.jl/stable/functions/#PlantBiophysics.Beer) structure for the implementation of the Beer-Lambert law of light extinction.

 Models can use three types of entries: